tinotenda-alfaneti/stock-prices-predictor/README.md

 <!-- ROADMAP -->
 ## ROADMAP

-1. Create a prediction model for a given stock
+1. Create a prediction model for a specific stock
-2. Visualize the results and improve it
+2. Train a model that can be used for any stock
-3. Train a model that can be used for any stock
+3. Add other prediction models like [Facebook's FBProphet](https://github.com/facebook/prophet)
 4. Create a Streamlit web application
 5. Deploy the web application